Services & Programming

-Staff provide services 24 hours a day, 365 days a year to survivors of domestic violence, intimate partner violence, child abuse, and sexual violence.
-Embrace is also a resource for survivors’ families, friends and partners who want to learn more about providing support.
+Staff are available to provide advocacy services 24/7 to survivors of domestic and sexual violence.
+Embrace is also a resource for survivors’ families, friends, partners, and community members who want to learn about providing support.
+Youth and teens have the right to receive confidential services from an advocate without needing parent permission.

 You have a right to an interpreter at no cost to you!
 Interpreters are available 24/7 for all Embrace advocacy services.